Your August Horoscope Is Here — & You'll Feel A Sense Of Momentum

 Aries Sun & Rising:

-As the month begins, Aries, your ruler Mars, is traveling through Gemini, activating your communication sector, and Chiron, the asteroid that symbolizes our inner wounds, is at the start of its five-month retrograde in your sign.
-You’re going to be moving at a slower pace than usual this month due to Chiron Retrograde, especially when it comes to your internal healing journey.
+As the month begins, Aries, your ruler, Mars, is travelling through Gemini, activating your communication sector, and Chiron, the asteroid that symbolises our inner wounds, is at the start of its five-month retrograde in your sign.
+You’re going to be moving at a slower pace than usual this month due to Chiron retrograde, especially when it comes to your internal healing journey.
 This is because so many suppressed wounds are resurfacing and making themselves known at this point, and you’re being asked to be courageous and face these wounds head-on so they can heal.

 AdvertisementADVERTISEMENT

-Use the ten days after the Leo New Moon (August 4th to 14th) to set intentions that have to do with infusing more fun, pleasure, and exploration into your life.
-Your sector of creativity and youth is activated by Leo Season, and since Mercury will be retrograde in Virgo most of this month, in your sector of depth and outside resources, you’ll feel inspired to pursue passions from your childhood and pick up a hobby that you’ve been meaning to do for years.
+Use the 10 days after the Leo new moon (4th to 14th August) to set intentions that have to do with infusing more fun, pleasure and exploration into your life.
+Your sector of creativity and youth is activated by Leo season, and since Mercury will be retrograde in Virgo most of this month, in your sector of depth and outside resources, you’ll feel inspired to pursue passions from your childhood and pick up a hobby that you’ve been meaning to do for years.
 By the time the Aquarius full moon strikes on the 21st, you may find a community or network of people who are cheering you on as you thrive doing what you love.

 Taurus Sun & Rising: